You are currently viewing Staying in the light and finding the truth.

 Another example is Nicodemus.
 He came to Jesus by night.
 Jesus tells him, “If you want to see the kingdom of heaven, you must be born again.”
 What did Nicodemus do even though he didn’t understand?
 He stayed in the light.

-So to bring this to a conclusion, why do I tell you all this?
+So, to bring this to a conclusion, why do I tell you all this?
 Real men stay in the light.
 They face the mirror and don’t forget because they stay in the light and are forever changed.
-It’s my prayer that you would remain in the light; that means clinging to biblical truth.
+I pray that you would remain in the light; that means clinging to biblical truth.
 Staying in the light requires learning and living God’s revealed word.
 Even when you don’t know what to do or the consequences, stay in the light, and God will raise you up to be the person He wants you to be.

 God Bless you,